 I am a wise and fair businessman who cares about people.
 I balance concern for others with what my rental owners have hired me to do… take good care of their rental properties and collect the rents!
 I’m always fair, firm when I need to be and I try to listen carefully to people to better meet their needs.

 It is my goal to give our customers the same service and treatment that I would want.
 Know this – if I wouldn’t want it done to me, I will not do it to you… It’s just that simple!

 I ”do” management the way I think it should be done… good service for an attractive price!
 That is why Red Roof Rentals is so successful as a “Flat Rate” company.
 Big house or small, the management fee should always be affordable… as little as $95/month for many homes.

 Why not let my 40 years of real estate management experience go to work for you today!

-Daniela Kendall at Red Roof Rentals.
+Daniela Christensen at Red Roof Rentals.